eleanorfrajka/MOC-transport/_sources/gitcollab.md.txt

 #### 7. Create a pull request to **upstream main**

 **On your computer in VS Code:** Sync the commit to main.
 If this is the first time you've done this from your branch, you will need to "set the upstream".
 Set the upstream to be https://github.com/AMOCcommunity/amocarray.
 This will direct the pull request to the **upstream main** repository (not your main).
-If you accidently set it to your main, no worries, it just created a branch on your **forked repository** that won't go anywhere.
+If you accidentally set it to your main, no worries, it just created a branch on your **forked repository** that won't go anywhere.
 Redo it to upstream.

 Don't worry, if you created a pull request by mistake, you can "close it" on github.com without doing anything further.